djh1997/proj324/initial ideas.md

 ## plan

-The plan is to use two lcd's with the backlight removed to create dimmable panels in front of the users eyes and eventually add a camera to make point control to block bright spots like projectors and the sun and dim them to reduce squinting
+The plan is to use two lcd's with the backlight removed to create dimmable panels in front of the users eyes.
+Then eventually add a camera to make point control to block bright spots like projectors and the sun and dim them to reduce squinting.

 # initial mockup of design ![inital mockup image](initial_design.svg)